Armenia: Pashinyan wins election with over half the votes | DW | 21.06.2021

-Prime Minister Nicol Pashinyan's main challengers, the newly formed Armenia Alliance, lagged behind on 21% of the vote, according to the election commission.
+Prime Minister Nicol Pashinyan's main challengers, the newly formed Armenia Alliance, lagged behind with 21% of the vote, according to the election commission.

+Nicol Pashinyan of the ruling Civic Contract party greets his supporters after winning the elections

 Nicol Pashinyan and his Civil Contact party won the Armenian parliamentary election with 53.92% of the votes, according to the country's electoral commission on Monday.